 Conditions for Round Robin system-

-Reserve days will be specified in the programme and players must be available if those days are needed.
+Reserve days will be specified in the programme and players must be mindful of those days.

 All trophy events are any combination.
 The preferred format will be 3 qualifying rounds with 2 and 3 winners advancing to post section.
 Where there are more than 16 teams/players, or fewer than 7 teams/players the match committee may change the format.
 This could include, section winners, a round robin or any other playing format that the match committee deems suitable.